- *G4642 *5 σκληρός (sklay-ros') : from the base of G4628; dry, i.e. hard or tough (figuratively, harsh, severe):--fierce, hard.

 "angelus" ≈ "angel" which comes from the ancient Greek word

-"ἄγγελος" ≈ "messenger, one that announces" and which appears to go even further back.
+"ἄγγελος" ≈ "messenger, one that announces" and which comes from the Persian.
+Thus, in Matthew 5:41:

 KJV: And the angel of the LORD protested unto Joshua, saying,